Mnuchin hit with questions about Sears from top Democrats

 Both Warren and Ocasio-Cortez have been harsh critics of predatory corporate practices that have resulted in thousands of workers losing their jobs while enriching the people at the top.

 Warren also has a personal connection to Sears.
-After her father died, to keep the family afloat her mother got a job as a phone operator in the catalog department at a Sears store in Oklahoma.
+After her father suffered a heart attack, Warren's mother kept the family afloat by getting a job as a phone operator in the catalog department at a Sears store in Oklahoma.